LumenYoung/Notes/content/papers/index.md

 tags: []
 date: "2024-10-15"
 modified: "2024-11-15"
-title: Paper Notes
+title: Literature Notes
 ---

-Papers that I read/glanced that worth noting down.
+Literatures that I read/glanced that worth noting down.

+This is there for a Zettlekasten system that differs from the normal note in the sense that it doesn’t necessarily document my thoughts rather the facts I think worth integrating into my knowledge base.